mmezirard/mmezirard.github.io/content/htb-write-ups/boxes/monitorstwo/index.md

 Security Team
 ```

-An adminstrator warns us that three vulnerabilites were recently discovered and
+An administrator warns us that three vulnerabilites were recently discovered and
 might affect our system.

 The [CVE-2021-41091](https://nvd.nist.gov/vuln/detail/CVE-2021-41091) looks